To apply for a Northwards home, you must first register with the Manchester Move website.

 It will be us who manages your application.
 We will visit you to confirm your details and make sure your current home is in a good state for new tenants to move into.
 We will ask you to provide us with some things in order to complete your application - see below for details.

-If you are not already a Northwards tenant:
+If you are not already a Manchester City Council tenant:

 It may not be Northwards that manages your application.
 This is important to note, as any questions you have about your application will need to be put to the landlord managing it - if it's not us, we won't be able to help.
 There are 17 other landlords in the Manchester Move partnership that could take responsibility for your application.